Do you have a question that is not answered here? Please let us know at contact@freedomnotfear.org

 There will be a call for session proposals and a pre-liminary programme will be compiled from all session proposals we get submitted.

-It will still be possible to propose some sessions spontaneously at the event.
+It will still be possible to propose sessions spontaneously at the event.

 The rough schedule is: